The Changing Face of Fashion: The Advent of IT in Fashion

 The film was then pulled into a 3D software environment where a team of animators (some of whom worked on the Harry Potter films) designed and inserted the giant-scale visual effects.
 Finally, video “beamers” were painstakingly positioned, so that the projections of the finished 3D film, created at a larger resolution than IMAX, lined up perfectly with the real building.

-Collision of Fashion, Technology, Art, Commerce and Architecture
+A collision of Fashion, Technology, Art, Commerce, and Architecture

-They are calling it the collision of fashion, technology, art, commerce and architecture.
-That contrast of old world sensibility with modern technology, and it is what today´s shopper is looking for.
+They are calling it the collision of fashion, technology, art, commerce, and architecture.
+That contrasts with old-world sensibility with modern technology, and it is what today´s shopper is looking for.